dogukanakkaya/deno-elasticsearch/README.md

     ]
 })

-// msearch will not throw and error on not found like search does
+// msearch will not throw an error on not found like search does
 // so you have to check if each response has object 'hits' or 'error' mres.responses.forEach((m) => {
     if ('hits' in m) {